 Out of Bounds Curator: Rachel Peachey

-Out of Bounds Artists: Heidi Axlesen and Hugo Moline, Hannah Bath, Chris Carmody, Nick McKinlay, Rachel Peachey and Paul Mosig with Sasha Mosig and Jack Mosig
+Out of Bounds Artists: Heidi Axlesen and Hugo Moline, Hannah Bath, Chris Carmody, Nick McKinlay, Rachel Peachey and Paul Mosig with Sascha Mosig and Jack Mosig

 Spending time adrift in play is thoroughly gratifying and critical for perennial well-being.
 Although they are masters at it, I would argue that play is not the sole realm of children and shouldn’t be abandoned as a past time when we leave childhood.
 It is a fundamental human activity and can be the foundation of a creative practice.
 Many of the conditions that link previously unconnected thoughts are precisely those generated by play.